-Cost proposal information shall be submitted in a separately labeled file on the flash drive and upload and not be included within the proposal document.
+Cost proposal information shall be submitted in a separately labeled file and not be included within the proposal document.

-Questions regarding this RFP should be directed via e-mail to and , by July 13, 2022.
-An addendum with answers to questions will be issued by the City after this date.
+Questions regarding this RFP should be directed via e-mail to and .
+The deadline for questions is Monday, September 4, 2023.
+An addendum with answers to questions will be issued by the City after September 18, 2023.

 - PROFESSIONAL SERVICES AGREEMENTS

 Attached is a copy of a sample Professional Services Agreement.
 Proposers should review this agreement and provide the City with a written statement of their willingness to accept the terms of the agreement.
 If a proposer is unwilling to accept any terms of the agreement, the proposer should identify the term(s) and the reason(s) that such term(s) are unacceptable.